Chris Hill (DJ): Chart success and British Hustle

-In 1975 he released a "break-in" novelty record, in the style of Dickie Goodman, called "Renta Santa", which became a hit single in the UK during the Christmas season.
-On the record Hill narrates using various artists' song clips to tell a Christmas story.
+In 1975, he released a "break-in" novelty record, in the style of Dickie Goodman, called "Renta Santa", which became a hit single in the UK during the Christmas season.
+On the record, Hill narrates using various artists' song clips to tell a Christmas story.
 The record peaked at No. 10 on the UK Singles Chart in December of that year.
-Early the following year, he released a cover version of The Coasters' hit "Yakety Yak", with the innuendo-laden "Ride On!" featured on its 'B' side that failed to chart.
+Early the following year, he released a cover version of the Coasters' hit "Yakety Yak", with the innuendo-laden "Ride On!" featured on its B-side that failed to chart.
 However, later on, his second Christmas record, "Bionic Santa", cut with audio segments in a similar style to "Renta Santa", was more successful, again with "Ride On!" on the flip-side.
-It also peaked at No. 10 in the chart in December 1976.
+It also peaked at No. 10 on the chart in December 1976.
 Both tracks, which included snippets of other hits of the time, were released on the Philips label.

 His final release, "Disco Santa", again in the same style, released for Christmas 1978, failed to chart.
-That same year a short film was made about the British soul and funk music scene in the South called British Hustle filmed in Clouds Nightclub in Brixton and The Gold Mine club in Canvey Island.
+That same year, a short film was made about the British soul and funk music scene in the South called British Hustle filmed in Clouds Nightclub in Brixton and The Gold Mine club on Canvey Island.
 Hill appeared in the latter Gold Mine section of the film (Greg Edwards DJ'd at Clouds) singing and playing a swanee whistle over the records, whilst encouraging dancers to do congas and get on each others shoulders.
-A 'world's worst dancer' competition was enacted as a joke response to the elite dance circle battles, which Hill didn't like to see at his gigs.
+A 'world's worst dancer' competition was enacted as a joke response to the elite dance circle battles, which Hill did not like to see at his gigs.